zakaria0aladem/limo/docs/DEVICE_SETUP.md

 sudo docker start limo_laptop && sudo docker exec -it limo_laptop bash
 ```

-> [!warning] A rebuilt container loses everything you apt-installed.
+>  A rebuilt container loses everything you apt-installed.
 > `docker run` on a fresh image starts blank — `netbase`, `vrpn_mocap`, and any
 > apt packages from a previous container are gone.
 Re-run steps 4–7 after any
 > rebuild.
 (The repo `Dockerfile` bakes these in to avoid the re-do — prefer